 If you hold your shares in street name and do not provide voting instructions to your brokerage firm, it may still be able to vote your shares with respect to certain "discretionary" (or routine) items, but it will not be allowed to vote your shares with respect to certain "non-discretionary" items.
 In the case of non-discretionary items, for which no instructions are received, the shares will be treated as "broker non-votes".
-Shares that constitute broker non-votes will be counted as present at the meeting for the purpose of determining a quorum, but will not be considered entitled to vote on the proposal in question.
-Your broker does not have discretionary authority to vote shares for the election of directors, but will have discretionary authority to vote on the proposal relating to the ratification of the selection of the accounting firm.
+Shares that constitute broker non-votes will be counted as present at the Annual Meeting for the purpose of determining a quorum, but will not be considered entitled to vote on the proposal in question.
+Your broker does not have discretionary authority to vote shares for the election of directors or the proposal to approve the amendment to the Vuzix Corporation 2014 Equity Incentive Plan, but will have discretionary authority to vote on the proposal relating to the ratification of the selection of the accounting firm.
 As a result, if you do not vote your street name shares, your broker has the authority to vote on your behalf with respect to Proposal 2 (the ratification of the selection of the accounting firm).
-We encourage you to provide instructions to your broker to vote your shares for the director nominees.
+We encourage you to provide instructions to your broker to vote your shares for the director nominees and for approval of the amendment to the Vuzix Corporation 2014 Equity Incentive Plan.